-This Banana Maple Coffee Cake is perfect for weekend breakfast or brunch!
-It’s allergy friendly and delicious: gluten free and vegan!
+This Vegan Banana Maple Coffee Cake is perfect for weekend breakfast or brunch!
+It’s allergy friendly and delicious: gluten free and allergy friendly!

 This morning I actually got up on time (!!) and had some time to make a hot breakfast, and we had a bunch of over-ripe bananas that begged to be baked into something yummy!
 I would have made banana muffins again, but I am burned out on banana muffins after several recipe flops: the last batch I made I forgot the baking soda (really dense!).